HWilliams64/regular-ghost-player/README.md

-# regular-ghost-player
+# Regular Ghost Player

-An empty ghost project that used to create a ghost application that will play against another student's ghost application.
+This is an empty ghost project where you should develop your regular ghost application.